The Virtue of Patience

 Types of Patience

-Patience (Sabr), in Islam, does not only mean to bear something that is annoying to you.
-Its meaning is much broader in its true sense.
-Patience can be classified into three types.
-First patience is the endurance that is required to fulfill the commands of Allah.
-Praying His worship (like obligatory prayer daily, fasts in the month of Ramadan, Zakat etc.) requires a lot of self-discipline and patience from the Muslims.
-For examples, the Muslims have to endure cold water to perform Salah in the winter.
-They show great patience and self-control when they fastespecially during the summer Ramadan.
+Praying His worship (like obligatory prayer daily, fasts in the month of Ramadan, Zakat, etc.) requires a lot of self-discipline and patience from the Muslims.
+For example, the Muslims have to endure cold water to perform Salah in the winter.
+They show great patience and self-control they especially during the summer Ramadan.

-A lesson by the Beloved Prophet (PBUH)
+A Lesson by the Beloved Prophet (PBUH)

 “Whoever remains patient, Allah will make him patient.
 Nobody can be given a blessing better and greater than patience.”
 (Sahih Al-Bukhari – Book 24 Hadith 548)

-Importance
+Importance of Patience

 “And seek assistance through patience and prayer…” [Al-Baqarah 2:45].